BrianLoveGa/proj4-simple-over-complex/README.md

 ******
+I plan to continue to add to and develop this platform for making a simple game into something larger and larger until I have a game like I normally play.
+I originally wanted to have a fully furnished action / adventure game but my budget of $ 0, team size of 1, and 4 day time limit for this had me scale back.
+There is a simple python game code you can copy down and play with.
+There is also a vanilla JS prompts version of the game and a React style buttons and prompts version on this site for the puroposes of comparison and contrasting Python3 and JavaScript.

+I also added in a weather and dog picture component for fun.

-My goal here was/is to provide a simple game coded in Python3 that users can copy and paste into their code editors or even the Python IDLE app and play if they are a little to a lot experienced.
+__My goal__ here was/is to provide a simple game coded in Python3 that users can copy and paste into their code editors or even the Python IDLE app and play if they are a little to a lot experienced.

 Simple being 1 hero/heroine character you choose the name for ...
 1 'bad-guy' class ... and 3 questions (riddles, puzzles) to solve.
 You start with 10 health and 10 attack, the 'bad guy' has 50 health and 50 attack.